nocibambi/ds_blog/_posts/2020-11-18-influxdb-aws-cloud-setup.md

 ## Set up an EC2 Virtual Server

 In this section we will set up an EC2 Virtual Server.
-This we need to create our EC2 instance.
+After this step we can create our EC2 instance.
 This phase consists of the following steps:

 1. Set up an AWS account
 2. Set up an EC2 key pair